candacemonster/candace-woodbury/README.md

 A small, quiet corner of the internet.

-There are no life hacks here, no productivity pyramids, no exhortations to *smash the button*.
-This exists because disappearing completely didn’t feel quite right.
+There are no life hacks here.
+No productivity pyramids.
+No exhortations to *smash the button*.
+This exists because disappearing entirely didn’t feel quite right.

-It may include:
+You might find:

 - The occasional note, posted irregularly
-- A list of projects that haven’t collapsed (yet)
+- A list of still-breathing side projects
 - Sentences I don’t entirely hate

 ---